 Family Educational Rights & Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
+The Family Educational Rights & Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
 It gives parents and eligible students certain rights regarding their education records and governs how schools may disclose information from these records.

-FERPA applies to all schools that receive funding from the U.S. Department of Education.
+The Family Educational Rights & Privacy Act (FERPA) applies to all schools that receive funding from the U.S. Department of Education.

 Annual Notification of Rights